Kyung-hwa Choi-ahoi: Drawing projects

 In 1999 the idea was born to produce one or two diary drawings every day as part of a long-term project.
-In these diary pages she processes the encounter with poetic and everyday objects, events, people and things from her personal environment.
-To date she has created thousands of diary drawings, in 2021 their number counted already over 8000.
+In these diary pages, Choi-ahoi processed encounters with poetic and everyday objects, events, and people from her personal environment.
+To date she has created thousands of diary drawings; in 2021 their number reached over 8,000.
 Each drawing is typewritten and dated on the front.
-More than 200 diary drawings are part of the collection of the Hamburger Kunsthalle, where Kyung-hwa Choi-ahoi had her first solo exhibition in 2001 titled Fern und Nah (Far and Near).
+More than 200 diary drawings are part of the collection of the Hamburger Kunsthalle, where Choi-ahoi had her first solo exhibition in 2001 titled Fern und Nah (Far and Near).

 Since 2000 she has also been working continuously on the drawing project Enzyklopädie Personae (Encyclopedia Personae), a drawn social history of her time.
-It contains quick sketches of people from her environment, whom she follows for a day – from getting up to going to bed – in a drawn documentation.
+It contains quick sketches of people from her environment, whom she follows for a day—from getting up to going to bed—in a drawn documentation.
 In DIN A5 notebooks, she records how these people spend their day and writes down answers to personal questions.
 By 2021, more than seventy of these booklets had been created.

-After a residency at Ritzebüttel Castle in Cuxhaven in 2013, she started to incorporate elements from nature and the plant world into her drawings, often in relation to parts of human anatomy.
-Between 2012 and 2014 she worked intensively on anatomical studies.
-Since then, dealing with the world of plants has found its way into the drawing project Garten (Garden).
+After a residency at Ritzebüttel Castle in Cuxhaven in 2013, she started to incorporate elements from nature into her drawings, often in relation to parts of human anatomy.
+Between 2012 and 2014, she worked intensively on anatomical studies.
+Since then, the world of plants has found its way into the drawing project Garten (Garden).

 Artist books

-In 1999, Choi-ahoi's first artistic book publication Buchstäbliche Zeichnung – Zeichnerische Buchstaben (Letteral Drawing – Drawing Letters) was published by the in-house Materialverlag of the Hamburg University of Fine Arts.
-Since then she has published other artist books, such as Lieber Geld (Rather/Dear Money), published in 2014, which the journalist Anna Brenken described as "a mosaic that is as curious as it is poetic".
+In 1999, Choi-ahoi's first artistic book publication, Buchstäbliche Zeichnung – Zeichnerische Buchstaben (Letteral Drawing – Drawing Letters), was published by the in-house Materialverlag of the Hamburg University of Fine Arts.
+Later, she published other artist books, such as Lieber Geld (Rather/Dear Money), published in 2014, which journalist Anna Brenken described as "a mosaic that is as curious as it is poetic".
 In it, Choi-ahoi proves her "invaluable talent for discovering the great world theater in a small form in everyday life".
 In the afterword to Von Hamburg nach Wien und zurück: Tag.Buch.Zeichnung 1999 und 2000 (From Hamburg to Vienna and back: Day.Book.Drawing 1999 and 2000), published by Textem Verlag in 2020, publisher Michael Glasmeier writes: